rust-unofficial/patterns/functional/lenses.md

 }
 ```

-The other ways this can be done is with composition functions, such as `map`
-and `and_then` on optional types.
+Here the composition is done through the generic `A`, which is defined as types
+with both traits.
+In order to literally compose lens functions, Rust uses `map` and `and_then`
+on `Option<T>` and iterator, which would allow each lens to be called
+sequentially on items.

 ## Prisms: Lenses, but Sum Types